 - 1 cup powdered sugar

-- 3 Tbsp heavy cream plus additional as needed to thin
+- 3 tablespoon heavy cream plus additional as needed to thin

 - few drops almond or vanilla extract

-- 2 Tbsp toasted sliced almonds for garnishing optional
+- 2 tablespoon toasted sliced almonds for garnishing optional

 - Preheat oven to 375°F. Line a large baking sheet with parchment or a silicone mat.
 Set aside.